holepunchto/hyperdrive/README.md

 # Status

-Almost ready for prime time.
-Currently alpha quality.
+## Almost ready for prime time :rocket:
+## Feel free to open issues and ask questions

 APIs/protocols might be still break.

 Main things missing are:

-[] Storing downloaded files as actual files
+- [ ] Storing downloaded files as actual files (not in leveldb doh)
-[] Full documention of the apis/protocols
+- [ ] Full documention of the apis/protocols
-[] Tit-for-tat swarm logic
+- [ ] Tit-for-tat swarm logic
-[] Integrate peer discovery (currently has be handled externally) [] A bit of refactoring
+- [ ] Integrate peer discovery (currently has be handled externally)
+- [ ] A bit of refactoring

 ## Usage